Jeremy Barrell | Tree Risk Management Article – Arboricultural Journal

 To make matters worse.

-In Jeremy Barrell's 1:10,000 Time Bomb article, he describes this footpath (below) has having infrequent or very low use.
 Jeremy says every year the path is walked by a person with a working knowledge of trees who gives them a quick visual check.
-Because these trees are being checked annually that means in Jeremy's tree risk management vocabulary, infrequent use or very low use is a HIGHER level of occupancy than low occupancy - remember, trees in low occupancy don't need checking at all.
+Because these trees are being checked annually that means in Jeremy's tree risk management vocabulary, infrequent use or very low use is a HIGHER level of occupancy than Low Occupancy - remember, trees in Low Occupancy don't need checking at all.

 Jeremy Barrell | Tree Risk Management - Infrequent Occupancy = Foreseeable risk of harm

-Clearly, any duty holders following the guidance in Jeremy Barrell's Tree Risk Management Frameworks could quite reasonably classify the infrequent or very low use of this footpath as low occupancy and not check the trees.
+Clearly, any Duty Holders following the guidance in Jeremy Barrell's Tree Risk Management Frameworks could quite reasonably classify the infrequent or very low use of this footpath as Low Occupancy and not check the trees.

 These are just some of the more obvious concerns we have with Jeremy's take on tree risk management in his article.